-Dooars or Duars is famous for its tea gardens, wildlife sanctuaries, and rivers like Teesta, Murti, Torsha, Raidak and many more.
+Dooars or Duars is famous for its tea gardens, wildlife sanctuaries, and rivers like Teesta, Murti, Torsa, Raidak and many more.
 These geographical variations make Dooars an ideal habitat for hundreds of species of birds.
 Out of the roughly 1350 species of birds in India, 1250 species reside in Dooars itself or migrate to it in winter.
 The beautiful land is ideal for nature enthusiasts and bird lovers.
-As a result, bird watching has become one of the most popular activities here and whether you are a bird photographer, bird lover or simply a tourist, these exotic and beautiful birds are sure to take your breath away.
+As a result, bird watching or birding in Dooars has become one of the most popular activities.
+Whether you are a bird photographer, bird lover or simply a tourist, these exotic and beautiful birds are sure to take your breath away.
 Grab a pair of binoculars and your camera for a walk through the forest trails which promise you glimpses of hundreds of different types of beautiful birds.

 Best places to find the most popular and rare birds in Dooars:

 From Siliguri in the west to Buxa in the east, the 150 km stretch of dense evergreen moist deciduous Himalayan foothills are home to some of the most sought-after birds in the world.
 The numerous national parks and wildlife sanctuaries in Dooars feature an amazing avian diversity.